arnabjena007/Colora/README.md

 ---

-## Preview Video Flow

-1. Introduce Pastelle.
-2. Show the launcher with the blank page and local upload options.
-3. Open a PDF.
-4. Demonstrate highlighting, drawing, text editing, shapes, notes, signatures, and erasing.
-5. Show page navigation and zoom controls.
-6. Export the annotated document.

----

 ## Design Goals

-Pastelle is built around three ideas:
+Colora is built around three ideas:

 - Fast and intuitive annotation
 - A clean interface that stays out of the way